Donders-Institute/Radboud-FUS-driving-system-software/README.md

 How to use the script:
 1. Ensure that start_env_and_ide.bat is located in a convenient location, such as the root directory of your project or your desktop.
 2. Run the script in one of the following ways:
-	- Open start_venv_and_ide.bat in a text editor and modify the VENV_NAME and IDE variables directly if you prefer not to use command-line arguments.
+	- Open start_venv_and_ide.bat in a text editor and modify the VENV_PATH and IDE variables directly if you prefer not to use command-line arguments.
 To run the .bat file, just double-click it.
 	- Using the command prompt:
 		```
-		start_venv_and_ide.bat [VENV_NAME] [IDE]
+		start_venv_and_ide.bat [VENV_PATH] [IDE]
 		```
-		- VENV_NAME: Specify the name for the virtual environment (e.g., MyEnv).
-If not provided, it defaults to FUS_DS_PACKAGE.
+		- VENV_PATH: Specify the path to the virtual environment (e.g., C:/Users/Me/Envs/MyEnv).
+If not provided, it defaults to C:/Users/{USERPROFILE}/Envs/FUS_DS_PACKAGE.
 		- IDE: Specify the python interpreter.
 IF not provided, it defaults to spyder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>